Cytolytic Vaginosis (CV): Lactobacillus Bacteria Overgrowth

 During these days, your estrogen production increases, which promotes the accumulation of a molecule called glycogen in your vagina.
 Glycogen is eaten by Lactobacillus bacteria which then produce lactic acid.
 A lot of lactic acid will irritate and damage your vaginal cells [2].

-• Tests that check for yeast, trichomoniasis, chlamydia, and bacterial vaginosis (BV)-associated bacteria will help rule out other infections.
+• Tests that check for yeast, trichomoniasis, chlamydia, and bacterial vaginosis (BV)-associated bacteria to help rule out other infections.

-• Looking at your vaginal sample under a microscope can also be helpful to confirm CV and rule out other infections [1, 4].
+• Looking at your vaginal sample under a microscope–to confirm CV and rule out other infections [1, 4].

 In CV, the vaginal microbiome looks “normal”

-All we know here is that in CV Lactobacillus are highly abundant.
+When it comes to the vaginal microbiome, all we know is that in CV, Lactobacillus are highly abundant.
 But this is also true for healthy women.
 A small study found an association between high levels of Lactobacillus crispatus with CV.
 The same association was not found for a different Lactobacillus species [5].

 There are no known complications from CV